Beeek3r/color-canvas/README.md

 We’re also looking to see that your app doesn’t greatly impact the browser performance.
 You may write this program preferably in Reactjs &amp; Nodejs for use on a web browser which displays its results on-screen.
-Feel free to submit in reply to james.overell@educationhorizons.com.
 Please push source code to a version control repository such as GitHub or Bitbucket.
 If you could build, deploy the app, and submit this as soon as convenient that would positively reflect on you in this application.

 ### FAQ